rssnyder/discord-stock-ticker/README.md

 # discord-stock-ticker

 Live stock tickers for your discord server.

-Due to discord limitations the prices in the usernames will be updated every hour.
+Due to discord limitations the prices in the usernames will be updated every hour while the prices in the activity section update every 60 seconds.

 ![Discord Sidebar w/ Bots](/assets/sidebar.png)